dbcollection/dbcollection/docs/source/contributing/how_to_contribute.rst

 How to contribute
 =================

+If you are considering to contribute to this project, first let me take the time to thank you for your time!
+And there are plenty of ways you can help!

+Please take a moment to review this document in order to make the contribution process easy and confortable for everyone involved.

+Following these guidelines is a great way to effectively contribute to the project and help the community.

 This section describes a way to contribute to the project.
-You are welcome to provide with code or ideas to help improve the pool of functionality this package offers.
+You are welcome to provide with code or ideas to help improve the functionality this package offers.
 You can also help by answering questions or helping out with documentation if you prefer.

 .. note::

     The main goal behind contributing to this project is to provide tools for the community to help accelerate research and share code with others in a simple and easy way.